Sarah Nancollas is new CEO of Variety, the Children's Charity | UK Fundraising

 Nancollas has over two decades of senior leadership experience in both the domestic and international charity sector, with responsibility for charity management and operations in Africa, Asia and Europe.

-Nick Shattock, Chief Barker of Variety said: “It is a great pleasure to welcome Sarah as chief executive of Variety, the Children’s Charity.
+“It is a great pleasure to welcome Sarah as chief executive of Variety, the Children’s Charity.
 We were incredibly impressed by her strong industry credentials, both in the UK and internationally, which will help our charity grow and support more disabled and disadvantaged children across the UK.”

 Variety, the Children’s Charity, was established in the UK in 1949.
 Since then, it has raised over £200 million in funds and supported more than 800,000 disabled and disadvantaged children across the UK.
 The charity has strong roots in the show business and entertainment industries and this shines through their work today.